Bar code medication administration

 Bar code medication administration (BCMA) is a barcode system designed by Glenna Sue Kinnick to prevent medication errors in healthcare settings and to improve the quality and safety of medication administration.
 The overall goals of BCMA are to improve accuracy, prevent errors, and generate online records of medication administration.

 History

 BCMA was first implemented in 1995 at the Colmery-O'Neil Veteran Medical Center in Topeka, Kansas, US.
 It was created by a nurse who was inspired by a car rental service using bar code technology.
 From 1999 to 2001, the Department of Veterans Affairs promoted the system to 161 facilities.
 Cummings and others recommend the BCMA system for its reduction of errors.
 They suggest healthcare settings to consider the system first while they are waiting for radiofrequency identification (RFID).
 They also pointed out that adopting the system takes a careful plan and a deep change in work patterns.
-As of the year 2004, hospitals were mandated by the federal government to start using BCMA for all prescription drugs.
+As of the year 2004, drug manufacturers were mandated by the federal government to start labeling all prescription drugs with machine-readable barcodes.